 Yes, you can buy printed photography backdrops that look like a brick wall, but:

-- You have to really careful that it hangs without folds.
+- You have to be really careful that the backdrop hangs without folds.
 The moment you add light, the folds will cast shadows and become obvious, which completely spoils the look of a brick wall.

 - They often wrinkle (especially the cheap ones), even when they say that they won’t, and ironing is not always possible, because of the material used.

 I really wanted a few newborn and toddler sized sets arranged side by side for convenience.
 The more variety you offer in a photoshoot, the more a client spends on prints.

 Plus, because toddlers could move between sets as they chose, it kept shoots hassle and tantrum free.
 Fun for the toddler, the parent and for me.

 3 newborn sets I arranged ahead of my client’s arrival, showing the two DIY backdrops I made